Pirog: Dough

 Pirogi are usually made from yeast-raised dough, which distinguishes them from pies and pastries common in other cuisines.
 In former times, the dough for Russian pirogi was made predominantly of rye flour.
 Later it was mixed with wheat flour.
 Nowadays, mainly wheat flour is used.

 There are also variants made from shortcrust, flaky or puff pastry.
-In East-Slavic languages, pirog is a generic term which denotes virtually any kind of pie, pastry, or cake. Тhus, Karelian pastry (known as Karelian pirog in Russian), Jewish knish or charlotte cake are considered types of pirog in Eastern Europe.
+In East-Slavic languages, pirog is a generic term which denotes virtually any kind of pie, pastry, or cake.
+Thus, Karelian pastry (known as karelskiye pirozhki in Russian), Jewish knish or charlotte cake are considered types of pirog in Eastern Europe.

 Filling

-The filling for pirogi may be sweet and contain tvorog or cottage cheese, fruits like apples, plums or various berries, as well as honey, nuts or poppy seeds.
-Savory versions may consist of meat, fish, mushrooms, cabbage, rice, buckwheat groats, or potato.
-In Ukrainian and Russian cuisines, pirogi (as well as their smaller versions called pirozhki) with a savory filling are traditionally served as an accompaniment with clear borscht, broth, or consommé.
+The filling for pirogi may be sweet and contain tvorog or cottage cheese, fruits like apples, plums or various berries, as well as jam, honey, nuts or poppy seeds.
+Savory versions may consist of meat, fish, poultry, variety meats, eggs, mushrooms, cabbage, scallions, rice, buckwheat groats, potato or a mixture of those.
+In Ukrainian and Russian cuisines, pirogi (as well as their smaller versions called pirozhki) with a savory filling may be served as an accompaniment with clear borscht, broth, or consommé, or enjoyed on their own.